Affordable High Risk Life Insurance! Bet ‘Yer Healthier Than Ya Think!

-Sleep Apnea can be a serious health issue which insurance underwriters take very seriously.
+Sleep Apnea is a serious health issue which insurance underwriters weigh.

-Rest assured, if your sleep apnea is under control and you're on a prescribed treatment plan documented by your physician, you have an excellent chance of receiving a standard rating, maybe higher.
+Rest assured, if your sleep apnea is under control and you're on a prescribed treatment plan documented by your physician, you have an excellent chance of receiving a standard rates.